GoogleChrome/devtools-docs/docs/contributing.md

 Then, open `http://localhost:8000/front_end/inspector.html` in your favorite browser and start debugging!

-**Why does the server need to run from the devtools directory?**<br/>
+**Why does the server need to run from the devtools directory?**

 When remotely debugging and developing the front-end of Blink, the content of the `InspectorBackendCommands.js` file is generated based on the content of `protocol.json` instead as a fallback of the Chromium build system.
 The `protocol.json` file is in the parent folder of the `front_end` folder which is `/devtools`.
 This is why you need to run the web server from within the `devtools` directory.

 <p class="note"><strong>Note:</strong> If you have checked out the entire Chromium source you will need to run the web server from <code>/src/third_party/WebKit/Source/devtools</code> instead.